-[1] Brachot 32a.
+^[1] Brachot 32a.

-[2] Sanhedrin 105a.
+^[2] Sanhedrin 105a.

-[3] Note, for example, that Rashi gives almost the opposite interpretation.
+^[3] Note, for example, that Rashi gives almost the opposite interpretation.

-God; the curses in Deuteronomy were formulated by Moses himself.
+[4] According to the Talmud, Megillah 31b, Moses delivered the curses in Leviticus but the words themselves came from God; the curses in Deuteronomy were formulated by Moses himself.
 Obviously, the fact that they are in the Torah means that God ratified them.